How Payment Works

 Availability for questions as they arise and while you complete the three required doctors’ appointments

-Final Coordination: Second Payment: (50% of total)
+Final Coordination Phase: Second Payment: (50% of total)

 Payment Requirements: Due once the ingestion date is confirmed with us.
 This payment should be received prior to your traveling to Vermont for the day you ingest the medication.